aditya-2k23/moody/README.md

 - **User Authentication**: SignUp, LogIn, and LogOut securely using Firebase Authentication.
 - **Mood Tracking**: Log your daily mood with a single click and view your mood history on a calendar.
 - **Dashboard**: Personalized dashboard showing mood stats, average mood, and time remaining in the day.
+- **Quick Journal**: Log a daily short note about what happened today.
 - **Accessibility**: Show/hide password toggle for better accessibility.
 - **Error & Success Feedback**: Toast notifications for login errors, registration errors, and successful logins.
 - **Responsive Design**: Fully responsive and mobile-friendly UI using Tailwind CSS.